Next21Team/Slot-Machine/README.md

 AMX Mod X plugin for Counter-Strike.

 The plugin allows you to place slot machines on the map and play them.
 The player places a bet and waits for a winning combination of symbols to appear.
-A victory is counted when a whole row or main diagonal is filled with the same symbols.
+A victory is counted when a whole row or diagonal is filled with the same symbols.
 There is an API for adding your own prizes and a tool for customizing the slot machine model.

 ## Commands
 * `slot_machine` — menu for placing slot machines on the map.